What is e2020 and what is it for?

-e2020 is the name of the online program used by Douglas County and many other counties in Georgia to allow students to “recover” credits needed to meet graduation requirements.
+e2020 is the name of the online program created by the private company, Edgenuity, used by Douglas County and many other districts in Georgia and throughout the country to allow students to “recover” credits needed to meet graduation requirements.
 Most students in the program failed a traditional course needed for graduation and are taking it again online.

 Is the program credible?

 Not according to the NCAA, which will not accept e2020 credits for high school graduates because it does not meet its requirements for “nontraditional courses.”1 These include: 1) Having regular interaction with a certified teacher in that subject area for instruction and assessment; 2) Being comparable in length, rigor, and content to traditional courses; and 3) Designating clearly on official transcripts that the course is non-traditional.
 These requirements help ensure that earned high school credits represent actual student learning!

 Furthermore, we have solid evidence that Edgenuity has rigged e2020 courses to make it possible for students to complete them, and thus earn credits for graduation, even if they have not learned the material.
 The rigging is through the way the software creates re-tests when students fail an assessment.
 The tests and quizzes are multiple choice.
 When I student gets a re-test, they see a large percentage of the same questions with the same exact answer choices in the same order.
 This greatly improves students odds of guessing correctly, enabling them to pass tests by trial and error or process of elimination.
 Some of our data on this was published in Slate’s investigative series on online credit recovery courses.

 Is the program effective for helping students learn?

 The evidence we have indicates that is not effective, at least for the student population it serves.
 In 2015, over 72% of e2020 students at Douglas County High School failed the state End of Course exam (in most cases they were taking it for the second time).